awsdocs/amazon-pinpoint-user-guide/doc-source/channels-email-deliverability-dashboard-bounce-complaint.md

       + **Bounce rate**
       + **Complaint rate**

    1. Configure the values that cause the alarm to be triggered\.
-For example, if you want to be notified when the bounce rate for your account is 5% or greater, choose **>=**, and then enter a value of **5**, as shown in the following image\.
+For example, if you want to be notified when the bounce rate for your account is 5% or greater, choose **>=**\.
+Then enter a value of **5**, as shown in the following image\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/pinpoint/latest/userguide/images/deliverability_dashboard_bounce_alarms_threshold.png)

    1. Specify the amount of time that has to elapse before the alarm is triggered\.
 For example, you can configure the alarm so that it only sends a notification when the bounce rate exceeds a certain rate and stays at that rate for more than 2 hours\.
 In this example, next to **for at least**, enter a value of **2**\.
 Then, next to **consecutive period\(s\) of**, choose **1 hour**, as shown in the following image\.